2019-2020 Computer Policy

-All students in the Software Engineering program are required to lease, purchase, or have ready access to a laptop computer that meets or exceeds the specifications listed below for use in the classroom and for homework throughout their course of study.
+All students in the Software Engineering Program are required to lease, purchase, or have ready access to a laptop computer that meets or exceeds the specifications listed below for use in the classroom and for homework throughout their course of study.
 Students can choose between a Windows or Mac platform.
-Due to software limitations, tablet devices (e.g., iPad, mobile phones and netbook computers such as Chromebooks) are not permitted for classroom use.
+Due to software limitations, tablet devices, e.g., iPad, mobile phones and netbook computers, e.g., Chromebooks, are not permitted for classroom use.

 |Hard Drive||256GB minimum1 with 100GB unused space.2||512GB minimum1 with 100GB unused space.2|

 |Port||Min.
 1 USB (or USB-C) port; HDMI, DisplayPort, or Thunderbolt video output|

 Due to the nature of how laptops are used, students purchasing a new system are highly encouraged to obtain a 3-year (or longer) warranty to protect their investment.
 Students may also want to consider accidental damage coverage in addition to warranty coverage.

 Software Engineering student laptops are required to have one of the laptop operating systems actively supported by the University of Nebraska–Lincoln Information Technology Services.3 The current list includes:

 - macOS 10.14 (Mojave)